Home / Insights and Inspirations Posts / Road & Rail / Engineering Wonders of the World: Highest Railway Bridge on Earth Nears Completion in India

 The teams used huge, 3,000-foot cable cranes installed on opposite banks of the Chenab River to span the vertiginous chasm.
 They installed gravity-defying steel trestles and concrete pillars into the rocky walls that could withstand 8.0-magnitude earthquakes, 160 mph winds and temperatures of negative 68 F. But beyond heavy machinery, the project also required precise planning, detailed hazard analyses and sophisticated monitoring to ensure the safety and progress of construction.

-This is where Bentley Systems software came in.
-It helped designers and builders model the bridge’s minute structural details and improve safety and efficiency.
-One application allowed teams to design and assess the structural behavior of bridge components.
-Another ensured the project team could safely carry out critical site inspections on time.
-3D modeling solutions allowed them to plan and build in rugged terrain and handle extreme engineering conditions.
-These solutions trimmed the surveying process by 225 days and cut construction inspection time by 80%.
+This is where infrastructure engineering software came in.
+It helped designers and builders model the bridgeā€™s minute structural details and improve safety and efficiency.
+3D modeling allowed them to plan and build in rugged terrain and handle extreme engineering conditions.
+Another application ensured the project team could safely carry out critical site inspections on time.These solutions trimmed the surveying process by 225 days and cut construction inspection time by 80%.

 Earlier this month, Indian Railways conducted a successful trial run of an eight-coach train across the record-breaking bridge, marking a significant step toward officially kicking off rail operations.